Transmisogyny

 Transmisogyny, otherwise known as trans-misogyny and transphobic misogyny, is the intersection of transphobia and misogyny as experienced by trans women and transfeminine people.
 The term was coined by Julia Serano in her 2007 book Whipping Girl to describe a particular form of oppression experienced by trans women.
 In a 2017 interview with The New York Times, Serano explores the roots of transmisogyny as a critique of feminine gender expressions which are "ridiculed in comparison to masculine interests and gender expression."

 Transmisogyny is a central concept in transfeminism and is commonly referenced in intersectional feminist theory.
-In her definition of transmisogyny, Serano does not limit those affected by transmisogyny to individuals who identify as transgender and includes others, such as cisgender people, and those who identify as drag queens.
+In her definition of transmisogyny, Serano includes not only transgender people among those affected by transmisogyny, but also some cisgender people, such as those who identify as drag queens.

 Framework

 The concept of transmisogyny hinges on two other concepts first described by Serano: traditional sexism and oppositional sexism.
 The former is the idea that "maleness and masculinity are superior to femaleness and femininity", while the latter holds male and female as "rigid, mutually exclusive categories".
 Transmisogyny stems from both these concepts.

 In Whipping Girl, Julia Serano writes that the existence of trans women is seen as a threat to a "male-centered gender hierarchy".
-Gender theorist Judith Butler echoes this assumption, stating that the murder of transgender women by men is "the most toxic form that masculinity can take", a way for the killer to assert power over the victim in the instant, in response to the idea of the intrinsic nature of his power (i.e., his masculinity) being threatened.
+Gender studies academic Judith Butler echoes this assumption, stating that the murder of transgender women by men is "the most toxic form that masculinity can take", a way for the killer to assert power over the victim in the instant, in response to the idea of the intrinsic nature of his power (i.e., his masculinity) being threatened.
 Butler states that trans women have relinquished masculinity, showing that it is possible to do so.

 Trans panic is a common legal and social defense strategy that is used to justify violence towards transgender individuals, particularly trans women.
-Similar to Gay Panic, it suggests that the aggressor was provoked into violence due to the victim’s gender presentation being misleading or deceptive.
+Similar to Gay Panic, it suggests that the aggressor was provoked into violence due to the victim's gender presentation being misleading or deceptive.
 In A Short History of Trans Misogyny, Jules Gill-Peterson outlines several moments of trans panic related violence leading back to the 1800s.
-She adds that, “The misgendering of trans-femme individuals as male sexual aggression… allows people to respond to trans femininity with as much preemptive violence as they desire.”
+She adds that, "The misgendering of trans-femme individuals as male sexual aggression… allows people to respond to trans femininity with as much preemptive violence as they desire."